 - Read Editorial Policies and Author Instructions carefully, ensuring the manuscript meets all requirements before submission;

 - Submit the manuscript by the deadline.
 Overdue submissions may be excluded from the special issue and processed as regular submissions;

 - Submit the manuscript via the Online Submission System;

 - Indicate "This article is for the special issue XXXX" in cover letter when submitting;

 - Note that being invited to contribute a paper to a special issue is not a guarantee of publication.
 Special issue articles undergo the same high-standard editorial procedure as other submissions.

 All special issue articles are subject to rigorous and impartial peer-review like other regular submissions.
 Guest Editors supervise the editorial process of all special issue articles and make decisions on them comprehensively on the basis of all review comments.
-Guest Editors are welcome to recommend reviewers for submission before peer review.
-Manuscripts with conflicts of interest with Guest Editors are sent to other science editors for decision.
+Guest Editors are welcome to recommend reviewers for submissions before peer review.
+Manuscripts with conflicts of interest with Guest Editors are sent to other Academic Editors for decision.
 For more information of OAE editorial handling, please refer to Peer Review Guidelines and Editorial Process.